Joshua suffers stunning defeat to Ruiz Jr

 Joshua, previously undefeated and fighting for the first time in the United States, was defending his IBF, WBA and WBO titles but was knocked down four times in the fight before the referee waved off the contest in the seventh.

+“I want to fight.
+I am never one of those fighters to disrespect a referee like, ‘he should have done this’ or ‘he should have done that,’” he added.

+“He called it off when he thought I couldn’t fight.
+It’s a shame.
+But I don’t want anyone to drown in their sorrows.”

-Joshua said the defeat was hard to take but that he would be back.
+The defeat was a setback but Joshua said he would be back.

 “Boxing is a tough sport.
 I trained hard, I stayed dedicated.
 And I just got beat by a good fighter tonight,” he said.
 “It’ll be interesting to see how far he goes but good luck to him.